 Figures show that a knife or blade was used in a crime every 16 minutes on average last year, not only that but knife crime has substantially risen by 11% and is nearing the levels of 5 years ago according to Home Office Reports.

-The rise in knife crime doesn’t necessarily mean a strong causal link between gang culture but there is a fear that our next generation of youths are being accustomed to carry a knife in the hope that they are ‘protecting themselves’, but arguably todays youngsters are a product of their own environment and feel they need that protection to survive.
+The rise in knife crime doesn’t necessarily mean a strong causal link between gang culture but there is a fear that our next generation of youths are being accustomed to carrying a knife in the hope that they are ‘protecting themselves, but arguably today's youngsters are a product of their environment and feel they need that protection to survive.

 Arguably it’s a culture that has been created but this is the time where a deeper look into the issues can help our next generation be brought up to be responsible adults and not killers in the making.

 Parents and the police worry that this could be the start of a vicious cycle.
 The more stories and headlines portrayed by the media about knife crime are leading to more teenagers carrying knives to protect themselves.
-Although it can be seen that this problem can exist for a number of reasons, for example in more less privileged areas individuals may feel ‘more powerful, confident and in control’.
+Although it can be seen that this problem can exist for many reasons, for example in less privileged areas individuals may feel ‘more powerful, confident and in control’.

 The best advice would therefore simply be - DON’T carry it.

-The term ‘knife’ itself is greatly used in the media and its exact meaning remains unclear, it potentially covers a number of offences causing confusion to the outsider of its definition and purpose of its occurrence.
-A great deal of media reporting biased comments and largely due to lack of inconsistent data on knife crime.
+The term ‘knife’ itself is greatly used in the media and its exact meaning remains unclear, it potentially covers many offences confusing the outside of its definition and purpose of its occurrence.
+A great deal of media reporting biased comments and largely due to a lack of inconsistent data on knife crime.
 Even though it is portrayed that many young people carry knives and kill each other, the statistics show that the number of knife victims has been constant.

 The defendant is entitled to be acquitted if it can be shown on the balance of probabilities that: